bhaidar/bhaidar/README.md

 👋 Hey there, I'm Bilal

 - 📫 How to reach me: Twitter (@bhaidar)
-- 💬 Ask me about PHP Laravel, Vue JS, React JS, JavaScript, Google Cloud Platform
+- 💬 Ask me about PHP Laravel, Vue JS, React JS, JavaScript, and Google Cloud Platform